JacqulineMarie/hello-world/README.md

 # hello-world
 and another one
-I am a corporate 9 to 5er lookinf for my place in the world.
+I am a corporate 9 to 5er looking for my place in the world.